 Periodontitis, or gum disease, is a bacterial infection that can result in damaged gums and ultimately, loss of teeth.
-Symptoms include bleeding during brushing, chronic bad breath, red and swollen gums, receding gum line, and loose or shifting teeth.
+Symptoms include bleeding during brushing, chronic bad breath, red and swollen gums, receding gum line and loose or shifting teeth.
 When plaque builds up along the gum line, gums become inflamed and begin to pull away from the teeth.
-This is why it’s so important to remove the sticky film of plaque that forms on the teeth every day!
+This is why it is very important to remove the sticky film of plaque that forms on the teeth every day!

 - Bleeding gums